drajer-health/eCRNow/README.md

 ## 4.1 Pre-Requisites: ##
 The following technologies should have been installed on your machine where you will build, test and deploy your applications.

+* Java 8 for main / master branch.
-* Java 8 or higher.
+* Java 17 or higher should use the "java-17-master" branch.
 * PostgresSQL Database 10.x or higher.
 * NodeJS 12.4.1 or above
 * Maven 3.3.x or higher.